 Raising sufficient money to offer secure salaries for well-qualified teachers is a challenge.
 The Trust is working with the schools to find ways to improve their ability to attract and retain good teachers.
 We have provided funds to refurbish staff rooms to improve the conditions of teachers for preparation and marking.
 In 2011 we also instituted an annual staff bonus for teachers who have stayed with the school for the whole year.
 This helps teachers over the long vacation between the end of one year and the start of the next and has greatly improved staff retention.

-Both schools have now given most teachers contracts of work and has enrolled them in the national Social Security scheme, so they will accumulate pension credits.
+The schools give as many teachers as they can contracts of work and enrol them in the National Social Security scheme, so they can accumulate pension credits.
 This is a contributory scheme where teachers pay in 5% of their salaries and the schools contributes a further 10%.
-This development should have a substantial effect of morale and retention.
+This has a substantially improved morale and retention.
+Schools are also introducing staff saving schemes to help teachers with their financial management.

-Each school has made considerable progress in improving staffing by employing full-time fully qualified graduate teachers.
-Both have been making a concerted effort to attract interns, bright undergraduate students from top universities, who are using part-time teaching at the schools to pay their way through university.
+The high schools have made considerable progress in improving staffing by employing full-time fully qualified graduate teachers.
+They have also been making use interns, bright undergraduate students from top universities, who rely upon part-time teaching at the schools to pay their way through university.
+Former students from the schools, who have been away to take degrees and teacher training, return to the schools to put something back into their community and the schools which gave them their break in life.
+Up to 20% of the teachers are former students of the Humanist high schools.

-Having clean water for drinking, washing and cleaning has been a problem in all three schools.
-Water had to be carried in jerry cans into the schools so there was little water for drinking – perhaps one drink a day – and students were not always able to wash their hands after visiting the latrine.
+Having clean water for drinking, washing and cleaning has been a problem in all schools.
+Initially, water had to be carried in jerry cans into the schools.
+There was little water for drinking – perhaps one drink a day – and students were not always able to wash their hands after visiting the latrine.
 This was a serious health issue.
-The Rationalist Association and readers of New Humanist paid for the first borehole and lift pump at the Mustard Seed School, and we have added a second and underground storage tank on the new school site and pipes are being laid from Kamuli, the nearest town, to provide good quality water to the school site in future.
+The Rationalist Association and readers of New Humanist paid for the first borehole and lift pump at the Mustard Seed School, but this has now been pumped dry.
+We have recently paid for the school to be connected to piped water, from a new pumping station on the River Nile, a few kilometers from the school.
+This has completely solved the school’s water problems and has brought water to the community around the school.

 We helped the Isaac Newton School by putting in two large 5,000 litre tanks to store water collected from the roofs of classrooms, and Walsall Rotary and Birmingham Humanists paid for a similar collection system on the new girls’ dormitory block.
 Increases in student numbers in 2012 and recent droughts made the situation still more critical.
-UHST made it a priority to find a substantial amount of money for an ambitious new water system which uses a diesel engine to pump water from a newly constructed well in the bottom of the valley to a header tank several hundred metres up the valley side.
+UHST made it a priority to find a substantial amount of money for an ambitious new water system which uses an engine to pump water from a newly constructed well in the bottom of the valley to a header tank several hundred metres up the valley side.
 This allows the school to use gravity-fed water pipes to take water around the school, starting with the girls’ dormitories and kitchen.
-It also has enough water to feed a stand pipe in the nearby village.
-Mustard Seed School has now installed showers in the girls’ Dormitory.
+With the growth in student numbers it has been necessary to construct a 100,000 litre underground tank to store rain water to boost supplies.
+With 600 students in the school we have recently part-funded a scheme with the World Bank to bring piped water to the school and local community.

 School meals and cooking facilities

-Many of the students walk a long way to school and few have breakfast before they leave home.
+Two-thirds of the high schools students board in the schools, but many of the rest walk a long way to school and few have breakfast before they leave home.
 As a result concentration falls with blood sugar levels.
-To combat this problem the schools have found that they need to provide the students with a good meal each day.
-Constructing a kitchen and employing cooks are necessary costs and the schools are all making an effort to grow their own food.
+To combat this problem the schools have found that they need to provide the students with breakfast of porridge and a lunch each day.
+Constructing a kitchen and employing cooks are necessary costs and the schools are all making an effort to grow some of their own food.
 The students help with this and it provides a practical aspect to agriculture which is taught as an examination subject.
 It has been a priority to improve the kitchens in the schools and to install efficient means of cooking instead of relying on the inefficient method of placing cooking pots on three stones over an open fire.
-The growth in students numbers and in boarding at Isaac Newton and Mustard Seed School has required us to find money to invest in new kitchens at the school.
+The growth in student numbers and in boarding at Isaac Newton and Mustard Seed School has required us to find money to invest in new kitchens at the school.
 Now each school has efficient wood-burning stoves which have eliminated smoke inhalation by the cooks and reduced wood consumption by over two thirds.
 The new kitchen at Mustard Seed school is illustrated.

 International educational research demonstrates the important contribution that books and reading make to raising educational standards in rural schools in developing countries.
 Fostering a reading culture is particularly crucial for the schools, because they all operate in areas where primary education is basic and many students have poor levels of reading and writing when they enter secondary school.
-Also, as Humanist schools, they see it as important to foster a spirit of independent enquiry and they appreciate that high standards of reading and writing are important if students are to be successful in adult life.
+Also, as Humanist schools, they see it as important to foster a spirit of independent enquiry, and they appreciate that high standards of reading and writing are important if students are to be successful in adult life.
 Although books are expensive, the schools want to provide every student with their own textbook in each of the main subjects.
 They are also trying to build up libraries to encourage reading for pleasure.
 At the present time they are a long way from the ideal and would appreciate assistance from individuals and groups.
 The photograph shows the Isaac Newton School’s new lending library.
+All teachers acknowledge the huge contribution the rich supply of books has made to improving educational standards and exam results.
+The high schools now have a good stock of general reading books and they hold an annual Reading for Pleasure Competition, where students have to advocate a particular book that they have enjoyed reading.

-There is a desperate shortage of visual material in the schools, which makes teaching difficult.
-For example, in a Geography lesson on glaciation the students had to be content with listening to the teacher and copying notes from the chalk board.
+In the early years of the schools, there was a desperate shortage of visual material in the schools, which made teaching difficult.
+For example, in Geography lessons on glaciation students had to be content with listening to the teacher and copying notes from the chalk board.
 There were no pictures available to show the students exactly what a glacier looks like – even though there are glaciers on Mount Stanley in the Ruwenzori Mountains of Uganda!
-Illustrated books are therefore crucial as is access to e-resources.
+After flooding the schools with books over the past decade and equipping the schools with well-resourced computer networks there are now very good resources, text, visual and audio-visual, to support learning and for private study.

 Science equipment, computers and electricity